Travel to Sofia, Bulgaria’s blissful capital

 The next day, Elena took us to see the parts of Sofia she liked the most.
 We ended up on some streets with colorful buildings.
 Afterward, we walked through Knyaz Borisova Gradina and Zaimov Park.
 Right next to the latter is a restaurant called Rakia Raketa Bar.
 I loved the nicely decorated interior, full of retro phones, televisions, photos, radios… And the food was quite tasty.
 It’s worth a visit.

-Sooner or later, we had to leave.
+At one point, we had to leave.
 Therefore, in the afternoon, we got back in the old Cielo, ready to go on our Balkan road trip.
 But here’s a bit more of Sofia:

 Bonus: Where to go hiking when you travel to Sofia